robert-mccarthy-ca/modern-druid/README.md

 * Start with existing surface/groundwater
 * Expand to **atmospheric water harvesting**
 * Use **ponds, snowmaking, and smart irrigation**
+* Becomes a **major part of the annual local development budget** as the site matures and inputs drop

 No water = no food = no carbon.
-Irrigation resilience is non-negotiable.
+Irrigation resilience is non-negotiable in the face of radical climate change.

 ### 🌍 Universal Pay & Ownership

 * 50% of revenue to employees, always
 * No one earns more than 2× the lowest paid
 * Farms **transfer to worker ownership after 20 years**
-* Carbon farmers can retire with land
+* Carbon farmers can retire with land and generational wealth

 ---

 ## 📈 Can It Scale?

 Yes.
 It’s built to.
+By having every farm self-replicating we grow at a rate of O(e^x), or in layman's terms, we have an exponential growth rate.

-* **100–150 hectares** per site to hit Puro minimums (1000–1500 t CO2/year)
+* **100–150 hectares** per site to hit Puro minimums (1000 t CO2/year)
 * Estimated 10–20 t CO₂e/ha/year from soil + biochar combined
 * 515 million hectares globally could remove **1 ppm CO₂/year**
 * That’s **\~10% of global farmland**

-With enough replication, we could approach **ppm/month**.
-And that’s not hypothetical — **this project is designed to replicate itself.** Every successful farm spawns new ones.
+With enough replication, by forcing out and replacing existing agricultural proactices, we could approach **ppm/month**.
+And that’s really where we need to be at this point.
+Every successful farm spawns new ones until we've run out of earth to heal.

+We are limited by the size of the voluntary markets, so eventually to scale to global levels there needs to be a global price on carbon, probably at the UN scale.
+Showing that this works would go along way to making that happen.

-> Carbon farming, scaled like open-source software.
+> Carbon farming, scaled like software.

 ---